Waterman polyhedron

 Waterman polyhedra form a vast family of polyhedra.
-Some of them have a number of nice properties such as multiple symmetries, or interesting and regular shapes.
-Others are just a collection of faces formed from irregular convex polygons.
+Some of them have a number of special properties such as multiple symmetries, or interesting and regular shapes.
+Others are less structured collection of faces formed from irregular convex polygons.

 The most popular Waterman polyhedra are those with centers at the point (0,0,0) and built out of hundreds of polygons.
 Such polyhedra resemble spheres.
 In fact, the more faces a Waterman polyhedron has, the more it resembles its circumscribed sphere in volume and total area.

 With each point of 3D space we can associate a family of Waterman polyhedra with different values of radii of the circumscribed spheres.
 Therefore, from a mathematical point of view we can consider Waterman polyhedra as 4D spaces W(x, y, z, r), where x, y, z are coordinates of a point in 3D, and r is a positive number greater than 1.

 Seven origins of cubic close(st) packing (CCP)

 There can be seven origins defined in CCP, where n = {1, 2, 3, …}: